Easy Chicken Potato Casserole

 This Easy Chicken Potato Casserole recipe is perfect for a busy weeknight meal.
 Layer cooked potatoes, rotisserie chicken, sour cream, soup, milk and cheese in a baking dish and bake until bubbly.
 Don’t forget the bacon on top!
 Your family will love this easy and delicious meal.

-Easy Chicken Casserole Recipes are a lifesaver on busy weeknights.
+Chicken Recipes are a lifesaver on busy weeknights.
 Whether you’re looking for something cheesy and comforting or light and healthy, there’s a casserole out there that will fit the bill.
 And the best part is that most of these recipes can be made ahead of time, so all you have to do is pop them in the oven when you’re ready to eat.
 So if you’re looking for an easy way to get dinner on the table, check out some of these delicious chicken casserole recipes.

 Ingredients Needed for This Recipe

 Here’s what you need for this easy weeknight meal!

 - Rotisserie Chicken– Rotisserie chicken is a great option for chicken casserole recipes because it is already cooked and shredded, which saves time.
 Rotisserie chicken is also generally more moist than other types of cooked chicken, so it helps to keep the casserole from drying out.

 - Potatoes– Potatoes are a versatile vegetable that can be used in a variety of recipes.
 When it comes to making a chicken and potato casserole, there are a few different varieties of potatoes that can be used.
 For example, russet potatoes have a higher starch content, which can make them more creamy when cooked.
 Yukon gold potatoes have a buttery flavor that pairs well with chicken.